 What's the Word "Restavek" Stands for?

 Sometimes, it could be a close friend to the family or a respectable person in the community who gave promise to take care of that child if his/her parents send him/her to Port-au-Prince to stay with them, instead of staying in the mountains with them and not going to school and without any opportunity to succeed.
-But unfortunately, research shows that instead of having a better life, most of those children end up living in hell and experienced all kind of mistreatments from those who promised to take good care of them.
-They are being used to perform all kind of works, whether domestics, farm works, etc. Some of them are used as street merchants while others are used to wash cars on the streets.
-Unfortunately, after the earth quake, the number of Restavek has doubled.
+But unfortunately, research shows that instead of having a better life, most of those children end up living in hell and experienced all kinds of mistreatments from those who promised to take good care of them.
+They are being used to perform all kinds of works, whether domestics, farm works, etc. Some of them are used as street merchants while others are used to wash cars on the streets.
+Unfortunately, after the earthquake, the number of Restavek has doubled.

 Restavek is a common practice across the country.
 In fact, this is the life of 300 to 500 thousand children in Haiti.
 A country that is 1 hour and half away from one of the richest and the most powerful country in the world.
 But somehow, many of us here are not aware of this shameful situation children are living in Haiti.
 Many of those we spoke with hope to see their lives change one day.
 Some of them even have dreams to become doctors, nurses, businessmen, etc. they are patiently waiting for a miracle that may never take place unless concerned individuals decide to help those poor kids.
-As a result, most of them grow up in that slavery system and give birth to other children who are going to live the same life style, the life of “Restavek.”
+As a result, most of them grow up in that slavery system and give birth to other children who are going to live the same lifestyle, the life of “Restavek.”

 Restavek should be seen as a type of internal human trafficking that should not be tolerated by anyone, but unfortunately, no one is saying anything against it.
 It’s like the Haitian society allows it to be this way.
-If you are aware of the restavek system in Haiti and not taking a stand against as a human being, regardless if you are part the Haitian society or not, such a behavior does not make you any different from those who exploit those poor innocent children.
+If you are aware of the 'restavek' system in Haiti and not taking a stand against as a human being, regardless if you are part the Haitian society or not, such behavior does not make you any different from those who exploit those poor innocent children.